Used Car: 2011 Chevrolet Aveo Review

 Other Cars to Consider

-The 2010 Hyundai Elantra, which earned the U.S. News 2010 Best Compact Car for the Money award, is a much better vehicle than the 2011 Chevrolet Aveo.
-The 2010 Elantra’s safety ratings are much higher, and it has a more powerful engine.
+The 2010 Hyundai Elantra, which earned the U.S. News 2010 Best Compact Car for the Money award, has much higher safety ratings and a more powerful engine.
 Additionally, the Elantra’s handling is well-suited for both the highway and the city.
 Inside, the cabin’s front and rear seats have enough room for adults and the trunk is large.
 Though some interior materials are cheap, the Elantra has a class-competitive list of interior features that include available features like a USB port and heated seats.

 Like the 2011 Aveo, the 2011 Ford Focus has good fuel economy ratings, but some reviewers wanted more power and a larger back seat.
 The 2011 Focus surpasses the Aveo with great front-seat space and optional high-tech interior features, like Ford’s Sync infotainment system.
 Unlike the Aveo, the Ford Focus also has good safety ratings and more standard safety features, which include electronic stability control and Ford’s MyKey system, which helps parents monitor their teen’s driving behavior.